-Intuitively, if a and b are elements, the ordered pair with first coordinate a and second coordinate b is something like a set containing a and b, but in such a way that the order matters.
-We denote this ordered pair by (a, b) and declare that it has the following "defining property":
+Let a and b be elements.
+The ordered pair with first coordinate a and second coordinate b consists of these two elements in the specified order.
+We denote this ordered pair by (a,b) and declare that it has the following "defining property":